buhrmi/buhrmi/README.md

 ## Hi there 👋

-You have reached the GitHub profile of buhrmi, a web developer person thingy.
+You have reached my GitHub profile.
+As you can see, everything here is highly professional.

-I enjoy live coding and trolling in my [Twitch channel](https://twitch.tv/buhrmitv).
-Currently inactive.
-But read this message to both of my followers: **Stay tuned, I'll be back**.
+Please come over into my [Twitch channel](https://twitch.tv/buhrmitv).
+It's currently inactive, but read this message to both of my followers: **Stay tuned, I'll be back**.

 ## Current projects